Ayush-0404/Task-Manager-App/README.md

 -  Light and dark mode for accesibility with beautiful UI
 -  Sound effects for better user experience
 -  Confetti celebration when tasks are completed
-- 📱 Responsive design for all devices
+- 📱 Minimilistic & responsive design for all devices following design process.

 ## Screenshots